nicoatuni/.github/profile/README.md

 Hi 👋 This org houses some of the projects I ([ndinata](https://github.com/ndinata)) worked on during my time at Unimelb.

-The two most frequently-used languages were Java and C, and some of the domains that were covered included mobile app dev, server impls, game dev, and modelling/simulation.
+The two most frequently-used languages were Java and C, and the topics covered range from mobile app dev and server impls to game dev and modelling/simulation.